A proposal for a Marine Protected Area in the East Antarctic planning domain

-The East Antarctic MPA proposal recommends three areas for declaration as MPAs.
-It provides for comprehensive management, research and monitoring plans for managing multiple uses, including fishing, within the MPAs.
-The proposal is jointly sponsored by Australia, France and the European Union.
+The East Antarctic MPA proposal provides for comprehensive management, research and monitoring plans for managing multiple uses, including fishing, within the MPAs.
+The proposal is jointly sponsored by Australia, the European Union and its Member States.

 What is the foundation for the system of MPAs?